Szatakis/NasuaOS/documentation/gui/development.md

 The GUI uses a **polling** model:

-1. Each frame, the kernel checks for window updates
+1. Each frame, the kernel iterates all registered windows
-2. If a window's `needs_redraw` flag is set, its draw callback is invoked
+2. Each window's `draw_content` callback is invoked (which dispatches to the NAPP app's draw callback)
 3. Mouse and keyboard events are dispatched to the active window
-4. Applications should set `needs_redraw = true` when they want to redraw
+4. The draw callback is called every frame, so applications should only redraw when needed

 ## Z-Order